EyeMail

 EyeMail Inc. is an American communications technology and digital marketing company based in Atlanta, Georgia.
 Founded by entrepreneur Lisa S. Jones, EyeMail Inc. is both a black and woman-owned business enterprise (WBE), and is an officially certified Minority Business Enterprise (MBE) by the NMSDC (National Minority Supplier Development Council).

 The company is an "email video" provider, offering a technology that enables up to 60 seconds-long HD videos to be compressed and embedded directly into emails, avoiding the need to click on a link or access a browser to play them.
 Some of EyeMail Inc.'s chief clients include PepsiCo, Microsoft, Delta Air Lines, The Coca-Cola Company, Porsche North America, and Harvard Business School, although the company also partners with mid-tier and emerging brands, as well as nonprofit organizations.
+In 2023, EyeMail Inc. appeared on Inc. magazine's annual list of the fastest-growing companies in the US Southeast region at number 181.

 History

+Origins and growth (2004–2014)

 EyeMail Inc. was founded by Lisa S. Jones in 2004 and is headquartered in Atlanta, Georgia.
 Jones is originally from Montgomery, Alabama, and enrolled at the Alabama A&M University, university from which she received BBA and MBA degrees.
 She also studied marketing management at the Tuck School of Business at Dartmouth.
 Before becoming an entrepreneur, Jones worked as a logistics and supply chain expert at NASA, eventually relocating to Atlanta to expand her career in supplier diversity for companies such as AT&T. Jones has revealed that she founded EyeMail Inc. after the unexpected passing away of her mother, making a "vow to start and scale a global company in her honor".

 In 2004, Jones filed her first patent focused on video in email.
 For five years, she developed EyeMail Inc. during her spare time, as she was also working full-time as an executive in telecommunications in Atlanta.
 Initially, EyeMail Inc. was turned down by a number of American development agencies, so Jones worked with several international technical teams until choosing a final partnership, which developed the product in only six months.
 During her development process, Jones participated in Microsoft's Mentor/Protégé Innovation Lab Program, which "provided more support and expertise", as well as its Innovation Center, becoming the first African-American woman to do so.